 Dr. Michele Carbone is the director of Thoracic Oncology at the University of Hawaii Cancer Center, focusing his research on the intricacies of malignant pleural mesothelioma.

 About Dr. Michele Carbone

-Carbone has traveled the world searching for clues that have led to a better understanding — and treatment advances — of this rare and aggressive cancer with no definitive cure.
+Carbone has traveled the world searching for clues that have led to a better understanding — and treatment advances — for mesothelioma cancer, a rare and aggressive with no definitive cure.